jagregory/abrash-black-book/src/chapter-27.md

 "Suppose I have the EGA in mode 10H (640x350 16-color graphics).
-I would like to preserve some or all of the image while I temporarily switch to text mode 3 to give my user a ‘Help' screen.
-Naturally memory is scarce so I'd rather not make a copy of the video buffer at A000H to ‘remember' the image while I digress to the Help text.
+I would like to preserve some or all of the image while I temporarily switch to text mode 3 to give my user a 'Help' screen.
+Naturally memory is scarce so I'd rather not make a copy of the video buffer at A000H to 'remember' the image while I digress to the Help text.
 The EGA BIOS says that the screen memory will not be cleared on a mode set if bit 7 of AL is set.
 Yet if I try that, it is clear that writing text into the B800H buffer